The Holistic Treatment Of Depression

 Infrared saunas and cold water immersion therapy may also be helpful to reduce depressive symptoms, but should be done gradually after discussing with a doctor or health practitioner to make sure it’s right for you.

-Case Study for Depression
+Functional Testing for Depression

-Simon, 45 years old.
+Patient: Simon, 45 years old.
 First Diagnosed with depression 15 years ago

 Goal: improve mood and motivation so he enjoys his young family more.